Pepijnk12/TU-PET/README.md

 ### PET with Multiple Masks

-By default, the current implementation of PET and iPET only supports a fixed set of labels that is shared across all examples and verbalizers that correspond to a single token.
+By default, the implementation of PET and iPET only supports a fixed set of labels that is shared across all examples and verbalizers that correspond to a single token.
 However, for some tasks it may be necessary to use verbalizers that correspond to multiple tokens ([as described here](http://arxiv.org/abs/2009.07118)).
 To do so, you simply need the following two modifications:

 1) Add the following lines in your task's **DataProcessor** (see `examples/custom_task_processor.py`):

    ```python
    from pet.tasks import TASK_HELPERS
    from pet.task_helpers import MultiMaskTaskHelper
    TASK_HELPERS['my_task'] = MultiMaskTaskHelper
    ```
    where ```'my_task'``` is the name of your task.

 2) In your **PVP**, make sure that the ``get_parts()`` method always inserts **the maximum number of mask tokens** required for any verbalization.
 For example, if your verbalizer maps ``+1`` to "really awesome" and ``-1`` to "terrible" and if those are tokenized as ``["really", "awe", "##some"]`` and ``["terrible"]``, respectively, your ``get_parts()`` method should always return a sequence that contains exactly 3 mask tokens.